Dineshsekhar2004/-AI-based-Classroom-Attendance-from-Face-Recognition/README.md

 # RESULT

 Thus, a comprehensive plan and conceptual code for an AI-based Classroom Attendance System using face recognition, deep learning embeddings, and a web dashboard has been defined.
-The system is designed to automatically detect, recognize, and log student presence, fulfilling all stated project obje
+The system is designed to automatically detect, recognize, and log student presence, fulfilling all stated project object.